GoogleCloudPlatform/iap-desktop/README.md

 a Cloud IAP TCP forwarding tunnel:

 1. Open a command prompt window (`cmd.exe`).
-2. Run the following command: `gcloud beta compute start-iap-tunnel [INSTANCE_NAME] 3389 --project=[PROJECT] --zone=[ZONE] --local-host-port=localhost:13389`
+2. Run the following command: `gcloud compute start-iap-tunnel [INSTANCE_NAME] 3389 --project=[PROJECT] --zone=[ZONE] --local-host-port=localhost:13389`
    Replace `[INSTANCE_NAME]` by the name of an instance and `[PROJECT]` and `[ZONE]` by the project and zone the instance is located in.